UMAprotocol/docs/docs/getting-started/oracle.md

 ### Step 1: Create a system to measure the Cost of Corruption (CoC)

 The DVM uses a Schelling-Point style voting system with tokenized voting rights.
-Token holders vote on price requests that are submitted by contracts registered with it, and they are paid a reward for voting honestly and penalized otherwise.
+Tokenholders vote on price requests that are submitted by contracts registered with it, and they are paid a reward for voting honestly and penalized otherwise.
 As long as there is an honest majority, voters will vote correctly.
 This means the Cost of Corruption is the cost to buy control of 51% of the voting tokens.
 These voting tokens are the UMA project token.